ymch815/Multiscale-HMDS/ReadMe.md

 ## Installation

 MuH-MDS now uses a PyTorch L-BFGS optimization backend.
-CmdStan, a C++ compiler, and a separate model-compilation step are no longer required.
+CmdStan, a C++ compiler, and a separate model-compilation step are **no longer required**.

 From a clone of this repository, create an isolated environment and install the package: